Cobbold family: Cobbold Ale

-The brewery continued to thrive under the stewardship of John's son, John Wilkinson Cobbold (1774-1860) and grandson, John Chevallier Cobbold, MP (1797–1882) as the family diversified into shipping, the railways and banking.
-In 1896, seventh-generation brewer, John Dupuis Cobbold (1861-1929), demolished the original brewery, replacing it with a state-of-the-art building to increase productivity by employing new technologies.
+The brewery continued to operate under the stewardship of John's son, John Wilkinson Cobbold (1774-1860) and grandson, John Chevallier Cobbold, MP (1797–1882) as the family diversified into shipping, the railways and banking.
+In 1896, seventh-generation brewer, John Dupuis Cobbold (1861-1929), demolished the original brewery.
 The new Cliff Brewery remains an imposing landmark on Ipswich's foreshore.

 The new brewery and the acquisition of more pubs sustained the business through the turmoil of two world wars.
 In 1957, Cobbold brewing operations merged with those of the Tollemache family.
 The Tollemaches, a noble Suffolk family, had begun brewing in Ipswich in 1888.
 Following the merger, the Tollemache brewery in Upper Brook Street, Ipswich was closed.
 An expanded Cliff Brewery began brewing and distributing Tolly Cobbold ale.

 Tolly Cobbold's fortunes waned during the economic upheaval of the 1970s, a period when much larger breweries, such as Bass and Courage, came to dominate the industry.
 In 1977, Tolly Cobbold was sold to the Ellerman shipping group, which sold it to the Barclay Brothers in 1983 who, in turn, sold it to Brent Walker in 1989.
-In 1990, directors Brian Cowie and Bob Wales led a successful management buy-out of the brewery (not the pubs) for £4m, supported by both the Tollemache and Cobbold families.
+In 1990, directors Brian Cowie and Bob Wales led a successful management buy-out of the brewery for £4m, supported by both the Tollemache and Cobbold families.
 New beers were released, guided tours of the brewery were introduced and the advice of Sir John Harvey Jones through his BBC show, Troubleshooter, was sought.
 The revival lasted until 2002 when the business was acquired by Ridley's Brewery, who closed the Cliff Brewery.
 Ridley's was acquired by Greene King in 2005.